When will my baby turn head down?

 If your uterus has been overstretched because of previous pregnancies, if you have excessive amniotic fluid (“liquor”) in your uterus or your baby is unusually small then your baby may be quite mobile in advanced pregnancy.
 We refer to this an “unstable lie”.

 If you have an abnormality of the uterus such as a fibroid protruding into your uterine cavity or you have a uterine shape abnormality, or you have an unusual shape to your pelvis then your baby can be prevented for adopting a head down position.
 If you have twins often one is not head down and sometimes both.

 What can be done about it?

 There is no need for concern until more advanced pregnancy.
-Then reasons need to be considered as to why your baby is not in a head down position.
-I will monitor you each visit with ultrasound scan so we can monitor your baby’s position.
+The reasons need to be considered as to why your baby is not in a head down position.
+I will monitor you each visit with an ultrasound scan so we can monitor your baby’s position.

-If the lie is unstable and you go into labour or your waters go then you must attend the labour ward/birth unit immediately so your baby’s position and presentation can be checked and umbilical cord presentation/prolapse can be exclude.
-Sometimes with an unstable lie a careful stabilising induction is a safer option than waiting for spontaneous labour onset.
+If the lie is unstable and you go into labour or your waters go then you must attend the labour ward/birth unit immediately so your baby’s position and presentation can be checked and umbilical cord presentation/prolapse can be excluded.
+Sometimes with an unstable lie, a careful stabilising induction is a safer option than waiting for spontaneous labour onset.

 Also see my video titled ‘When will my baby turn head down?‘